27th October 2021

 Mr Cooper said the lift’s emergency release keys should be stored in a secure location for use only by authorised personnel who are trained in the specific task of releasing someone who is stuck in the lift, or managers who should only pass the release keys to such an authorised and trained person.

-The injured employee confirmed to the court that she hadn’t been trained in the use of the key, and it transpired there was no need to use the key in this situation as one was actually stuck in the lift requiring escape, merely that it had malfunctioned.
+The injured employee confirmed to the court that she hadn’t been trained in the use of the key, and it transpired there was no need to use the key in this situation as nobody was actually stuck in the lift requiring escape, merely that it had malfunctioned.

 In addition to the £90,000 fine for the charge of failing to ensure the health and safety of employees, the Judge also ordered Pearlcare Wellfield Ltd to pay an additional £85,000 in costs.